attilabogar/camair-cli/README.md

 ## About

-These two utilities allow you to dump the preset settings on a Cambridge Audio Air v2 network streamer/speaker.
+These two utilities allow you to reveal / set the radio preset settings on a Cambridge Audio Air v2 network streamer/speaker.
 It might be compatible with Cambridge Audio Minx devices, though not tested as I don't own a Minx.

 ## Why?